outfrenk/Dutch_GIC/README.md

 ### *GIC_index()*
 There is also a GIC_index function (developed by Marshall et al., 2011).
 This function needs magnetic values from *magnetic_interpolation()* to work.
 It uses *check_sampling()* in the process.

+### Questions about the code?
+You can send me a message to my emailadress